This blog is about the typical week of a Maths student.

 One of those modules I’m studying is Analytic Number Theory.
 In the lectures for this course, we have been learning about some of the properties of the Riemann zeta function, which is the subject of the famous Riemann Hypothesis, which you may have heard of.
 It’s really cool to be studying something that leads to such deep mathematics.

-I had two lectures in the morning, and then spent the rest of the day working in the undergraduate study space in the Department of Mathematics.
+I had two lectures in the morning, and then spent the rest of the day working in the undergraduate study space in Mathematics.
 I spend quite a lot of time in there – there are chalkboards you can use, and lots of friends to discuss maths with.

 Today I had two lectures and a seminar.
 Seminars are small group teaching sessions, where you can ask questions and try out problems for yourself.